hevnsnt/norecognition/personas.md

 Early fuzzer versions (v0.1-v0.5) relied on randomized, synthetic images.
 While useful for broad discovery, this approach lacked scientific rigor.
 It was impossible to know if an anomaly was a true pattern vulnerability or just a flaw in that specific synthetic image.

-v0.6 will introduce a fixed, high-quality, and diverse dataset of 6 personas.
+v0.6 introduced a fixed, high-quality, and diverse dataset of 6 personas.
 This change is the most critical step in moving from a simple generator to a scientific research tool.

 ### Why a Fixed Dataset?